getrj08/promotion/README.md

                  gradlew.bat clean build

-	To Run the application using this jar file:
+	To Run the application traverse to the location <project path>/build/libs and run using this command:

                  java -jar promotion-0.0.1-SNAPSHOT.jar